 So, does it mean that you need to abandon your system without a recent Windows update?
 There is no need to worry as it is a common problem that can be resolved independently.

-After going through the top reasons and other details for the Windows update not working or installing error, time to go through the fixes.
+After going through the top reasons and other details for the Windows update not working or installing error, it is time to go through the fixes.
 So, below are the tested solutions to install Windows updates quickly on your system:

 - Fix 1.
 Run Windows Update Troubleshooter